python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/050_PSK_Tx_paragradio.md

 ## You'll notice that the modulation we chose in our example is BPSK.
 ## Try all of the modulation options to see how they vary.
 ```

+#### Checkpoint Activity

+The instructor will provide 30 minutes for students to experiment.
+Each student should ensure with a partner that their PSK Transmitter signal can be seen, adjust each UI element, and watch for changes in the partners view to ensure proper functionality. asking an instructor for assistance as needed.

 #### What to expect on the assessment